Terms and Conditions

 3.4 Publicity.
 Each party may reference the name of the other party as a customer or vendor and may use the logo of the other party in accordance with the other party's standard guidelines.

 4.1 Fees.
-In consideration for the receipt of the Service, Customer shall pay Provider the Service Fees, all as specified in the Order Form.
+If Customer subscribes to a paid Service Tier, Customer shall pay Provider the applicable Service Fees, all as specified in the Subscription Setup Page.
 All amounts are payable in United States dollars.

 4.3 Overdue Payments.
 Any payment not received from Customer by the due date may accrue (except with respect to charges then under reasonable and good faith dispute), at Provider's discretion, late charges at the rate of 1.5% of the outstanding balance per month (19.57% per annum), or the maximum rate permitted by law, whichever is lower, from the date such payment was due until the date paid.